DrJupiter/ML-OPS-FINAL-24/reports/README.md

 Group member s204123 spent approximately 8.32 USD.
 Group member s194495 spent approximately 97 USD.
 Group member s204160 spent approximately 0.08 USD.
-In total we spent 105.4 USD.
+In total, we spent 105.4 USD.
-Most of our initial costs come from debugging and having the bucket and cloud vm running.
+Most of our initial costs come from debugging and having the bucket and cloud VM running.
 Later most of the costs are from are deployed model running with cloud run.
 ## Overall discussion of project

 > In the following section we would like you to think about the general structure of your project.